 Payment Card Industry Data Security Standards (PCI DSS) Compliance

-Any State agency accepting credit cards as a form of payment must complete a yearly Self-Assessment Questionnaire (SAQ), reviewed and signed by the State's Internal Security Assessor (ISA) and submitted to the State Treasurer's Office.
+Any State agency accepting credit cards as a form of payment must complete a yearly Self-Assessment Questionnaire (SAQ), reviewed and signed by the agency’s Merchant Executive Officer.
+The State agency will send the completed SAQ(s) to the State’s Internal Security Assessor (ISA) for review and approval.
+The ISA will submit a report of the submitted SAQs to the State Treasurer’s Office.

 Required information before meeting with ISA